sbwoodside/dundasvalleyorchestra.ca/concerts/index.md

 ## UPCOMING CONCERTS

-### Centuries of Dance

-#### Sunday, February 16, 2025
+### Centuries of Dance – Sunday, February 16, 2025

 3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

 Music and dance have always been performed together and the DVO is going to celebrate this artistic mixture—from polka to celtic, rock to tango!
 Hear *The Sleeping Beauty Waltz*, *Polovetsian Dances*, *Crocodile Rock* and *Sabre Dance*.
-Special guests: the DVO Celtic Ensemble, a cham- ber group from our Chamber Ensembles Program.
+Special guests: the DVO Celtic Ensemble, a chamber group from our Chamber Ensembles Program.

-### From The New World

-#### Sunday, May 25, 2025
+### From The New World – Sunday, May 25, 2025

 3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

 Dvořák’s popular Symphony no. 9, “From the New World”, is the inspiration for this concert focusing on music from the Americas.
 Copland’s *Fanfare for the Common Man* will showcase the DVO Brass and Percussion sections.
 The DVO will also present *Kauyumari* by Mexican composer Gabriela Ortiz, as well as the winning composition from our 2025 Student Composer Competition.
-Talented young pianist, Victoria Zeng, our 2023 DVO-HAALSA Young Musician award winner, will perform the first movement of *Rachmaninoff’s Piano Concerto no. 2*.
+Talented young pianist, Victoria Zeng, our 2023 DVO-HAALSA Young Musician award winner, will perform the first movement of *Rachmaninoff’s Piano Concerto No. 2*.

+### Peace – Sunday, June 22

+**7pm** at the [Canadian Warplane Heritage Museum](https://www.warplane.com), 9280 Airport Rd., Mount Hope

+The DVO and Chorus Hamilton will join forces again to present a peace themed concert at the Warplane Heritage Museum.
+The concert will feature Ralph Vaughan Williams’ *Dona Nobis Pacem (Grant Us Peace)*, written and first performed in 1936 as Europe reflected on the horrors of the First World War and feared the possibility of a second.
+The perform- ance will take place in the main hangar of the museum, surrounded by historical airplanes and educational exhibits.
+This special event is sup- ported by the incite Foundation.

 ***